 - Engineering construction

 There are several types of construction projects and each of them has different challenges.
-However, all of them need a project owner, construction project manager and a general contractor.
+However, all of them require a project owner, construction project manager and general contractor.

 Construction Project Management Team

 The project owner commissions the project and directly or indirectly finances it.
-In addition to this, the owner supervises the project from a high-level view and makes important decisions such as defining the bidding process, selecting the contractor and choosing the project delivery method.
+The owner also supervises the project from a high-level view and makes important decisions such as defining the bidding process, selecting the contractor and choosing the project delivery method.

 Construction Project Manager

 Construction project management is run by a construction project manager.
-This person is tasked with the planning, coordination, budgeting and supervision of the construction project.
+This person plans, coordinates, budgets and supervises the construction project.

-Construction project manager responsible for the following tasks:
+The construction project manager is responsible for the following tasks:

-- Manage the construction scheduling and work timetables
+- Managing the construction scheduling and work timetables

-- Determine which project management methods and strategies are appropriate for the project
+- Determining which project management methods and strategies are appropriate for the project

-- Communicate with the project owner and stakeholders, re. budget, progress, etc.
+- Communicating with the project owner and stakeholders, re. budget, progress, etc.

-- Lead or interface with job site workers, teams and other construction professions on technical and contract details
+- Leading or interfacing with construction site workers, teams and other construction professions on technical and contract details

-- Work with building, construction and regulatory specialists
+- Working with building, construction and regulatory specialists

 The construction project manager is usually a Project Management Professional (PMP) certified by the Project Management Institute (PMI).
 The Project Management Body of Knowledge explains the different roles and responsibilities of a project manager in depth.